VCurry20/-pands-problem-sheet/README.md

 ## Run file by python typing >  es.py Ulysses.txt  < the in command line ##
 ```
 This program uses the imported System module to access outside files, it then accesses a txt document containing Ulysses by James Joyce.
-The txt.file is reviewed for "e"'s and the number of "e"'s is returned to the user.
+The txt.file is reviewed for "e"'s and the frequence of the number of "e"'s is returned to the user.
-This file take no user input - you run this program via the command line - ```[python][program name][txt file name]```.
+This file takes no user input - you run this program via the command line - ```[python][program name][txt file name]```.

 References: